News & Media

 • Campus Access Policy

 Personnel with appropriate credentials from media organizations are welcomed to campus to cover athletic contests hosted by Regis Jesuit High School without special permission other than to present their credentials when requested by school or CHSAA officials.
-For any other reason, members of the media MUST request permission from the Director of Communications to come on to any portion of the Regis Jesuit campus prior to their visit.
+For any other reason, members of the media MUST request permission from the Director of Marketing & Communications to come on to any portion of the Regis Jesuit campus prior to their visit.
 We are first and foremost a school, so request your respect for this policy so that we may maintain the integrity of our educational environment.

 • School Reference Standards